libka-b/python_education/data_types.md

 List is an array of python objects (anything already mentioned and anything that will follow).
 It can be indexed and iterated.
 Elements can be inserted and removed.

+### Tuple
+A tuple is a sequence of immutable Python objects.
+Tuples are sequences, just like lists.
+The main difference between the tuples and the lists is that the tuples cannot be changed unlike lists.

 ### Set

 Set is a collection of unique, unordered and hashable elements.
 Sets like in mathematics